ChAndreas/chandreas.github.io/_posts/2018-09-21-compile-kernel-debian.md

     sudo apt-get install build-essential libncurses-dev bison flex libssl-dev libelf-dev ccache

-**Donwload Kernel Config hardened check to verify that we will use best practice kernel options for security on our config.**
+**Download Kernel Config hardened check, to verify that we will use the best practice kernel config options for security.**

     git clone https://github.com/a13xp0p0v/kconfig-hardened-check.git